talachem/SyntaxEditor/README.md

 # A Syntax Editor for SwiftUI

-This is basically a Markdown Syntax Editor for SwiftUI.
-It was inspired by [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor), which I still believe to be surpior to this one.
-But I needed something a little bit different.
-Hence I searched for tutorials and found this [one](https://sebwhitfield.medium.com/building-a-code-editor-using-swiftui-bb74819b5c1f).
+This is a Markdown-style syntax editor built with SwiftUI.
+It was inspired by HighlightedTextEditor, which I still believe is superior in many ways.
+However, I needed something slightly different.

-What I needed was not just one editor view, I wanted to stack several editors view in a scroll view, since NSTextView does not play nice with this, there was some trickery and now it works.
-More importantly I wanted to be able to extract syntax highlighted snippets from text, read tags.
-This was achieved by the editor returning every string, that gets text attributes.

-This can be done like so:
+While searching for approaches, I found this tutorial, which helped form the foundation of this project.

+Why this exists

+I needed:
+- Multiple editor views in a scroll view — NSTextView doesn’t handle this well, so some workaround code was required.
+- Extraction of syntax-highlighted snippets — not just to render them, but to capture “tags” from the text.
+- A lightweight syntax viewer — for displaying pre-styled text without editing.

+The editor now:
+- Returns each styled string via `.stylingResults { ... }`
+- Supports onPaste closures to handle pasted text
+- Has a SyntaxViewer for read-only, syntax-styled text

+## Usage

+Editor example:

 ```swift
 SyntaxEditor(text: $text)